twurple/twurple/packages/twitch-webhooks-ngrok/README.md

-# Twitch.js - Chat Client
+# Twitch.js - WebHooks ` ngrok` adapter

-Interact with the Twitch Messaging Interface (aka Twitch chat).
+Test your WebHooks locally using ngrok.

 ## Installation

-	yarn add twitch twitch-chat-client
+	yarn add twitch twitch-webhooks-ngrok

 or using npm:

-	npm install --save twitch twitch-chat-client
+	npm install --save twitch twitch-webhooks-ngrok

 ## Documentation

-A good place to start with this library is the [documentation](https://d-fischer.github.io/twitch-chat-client) which also includes a complete reference of all classes and interfaces, as well as changes and deprecations between major versions.
+A good place to start with this library is the [documentation](https://d-fischer.github.io/twitch-webhooks-ngrok) which also includes a complete reference of all classes and interfaces, as well as changes and deprecations between major versions.

 ## If you're getting stuck...